-- Describe the three ways that money is transferred from savers to investors. - Identify the major components of the monetary system. - Describe the functions of money. - Give a brief review of the development of money in the U.S. - Describe major types of money market securities. - Briefly explain the M1, M2, and M3 definitions of the money supply. - Explain possible relationships between money supply and economic activity. - Comment on developments in the international monetary system.
+- Briefly discuss the developments that led to the recent financial crisis. - Describe the three ways that money is transferred from savers to investors. - Identify the major components of the monetary system. - Describe the functions of money. - Give a brief review of the development of money in the United States. - Describe types of major money market securities. - Briefly explain the M1 and M2 definitions of the money supply. - Explain possible relationships between money supply and economic activity. - Comment on developments in the international monetary system.